rayes0/blog/content/about.md

 {{< figure src="/img/about/greenhouse-outside.jpg" caption="Figure 3: Outside the greenhouse" link="/img/about/greenhouse-outside.jpg" >}}

 Gardening is a massive stress-relieving pastime, though it takes a large amount of dedication and effort if you want to do it well.
 My parents own a greenhouse (which my dad and I built), as well as some outdoor plants which i take care of.
-Sometime it feels like a waste of energy, but I suppose there are much worse ways I could be using my time.
+Sometimes it feels like a waste of energy, but I suppose there are much worse ways I could be using my time.
 And of course, the subsequent payoff of beautiful plants and organic food is worth the effort.

 ## Things I use {#things-i-use}